tddfellow/tddfellow.github.io/source/_posts/2017-03-20-drakes-24-hours-challenge-or-how-to-be-less-negative.markdown

 Another thing that I have learned that, as soon as I am tired, I lose these abilities and fall back to reacting instead of responding.
 Good night sleep helps a lot with that ;)

 I highly recommend you try this challenge.
+Caution: it is very hard.

 ## Thanks